ucrawler/nntplexer/README.md

 NNTP protocol multiplexer with auth, stats, multiple backends, etc.

-1 gbit per vm core, backends are tried in sequential order by priority in case of missing article
+1 gbit per vm core, backends are tried in sequential order by priority in case of missing article.

 ## Proxying